chrisjurich/gas-packer/README.md

 If you are having issues with this step, deleting `CMakeCache.txt` will often help.

 ### Python Bindings
 This project also supports python bindings with [pybind11](https://github.com/pybind/pybind11).
-This installation requires CMake, a working compiler and is only tested for python3.
+This installation requires CMake, a working compiler and that you have the python devkit installed.
+Note it is only tested for python3.
 To install the bindings, use the following command:

 `$ pip install . --user`